Rendering Company With 30+ Years Experience

 How much will it cost you to render a house?

-If you are using sand, and cement and a fine render coat, the a few coats of external masonry paint, the cost is relatively low to the tune of $60per meter.
-For instance, if you were to render a typical three bed roomed house of about 80M², you should have a budget of about $3500.
+The cost to render a house depends on the type of external rendering you are using, the cost is also based around the square meterage, the current condition of your walls and the type of rendering materials you want us to apply.
+For instance, if you were to render a typical three bedroom house of about 80M², you should have a budget of anything between £3000 and £5000.
 There are a variety of wall insulation systems and specialists do it on supply and fix basis; there is usually no option for doing it yourself.

 Different types of render finish